As a running coach, I can tell you this—pacing is everything when it comes to running a strong race.

 At the beginning of the race, it’s easy for us to mislead ourselves and our pacing.

-We feel invincible after our carefully executed taper and carb load, so we speed off the starting line, confident that we can maintain a faster pace than we have trained for.
+We feel invincible after our carefully executed taper and carb load, so we speed off the starting line, confident we can maintain a pace faster than we have trained for.

-Most of us need to make this mistake at least once to realize the importance of sticking to our practiced strategy and paces to ensure success.
+Most of us need to make this mistake at least once to realize the importance of sticking to our practiced strategy and pace to ensure a successfulrace.

 What are Even Splits?